Trail Locationacross street from 7532 Saddleridge,Dallas,Texas Google Map

 Disclaimer: Each loop has a sign at its beginning on a piece of old wooden fence that indicates its level of difficulty.
 It is the responsibility of each rider, however, to determine what level of difficulty any particular trail has in relation to his or her level of ability (ie: what one person considers beginner may be advanced for someone else.)
 Each trail, however easy, may hold unexpected trail features and should be ridden with caution.
 Riders assume all responsibility for their own safety.
 Mountain Creek Community Church, Big Cedar Wilderness Trails, Dallas Off-Road Bicycle Association, and their officers, representatives, staff, boards, and/or volunteers, assume no responsibility and/or liability for personal injury or personal property damage related to or caused by the use of facilities at Big Cedar Wilderness Trails.
 HELMET REQUIRED!

-BCWT also has some dramatic Downhill Areas and a Trials Area.
+BCWT also has some VERY TECHNICAL Downhill Areas.
 THESE AREAS ARE DANGEROUS AND ARE DESIGNED FOR FOR EXPERT RIDERS ONLY.
-A Pump Track and Skills Area are next to the Downhill area of Pitbull.
+Pump Track and Skills Area located between the trailhead and the Downhill area (Pitbull).

-Facilities: Flush Toilets (located near and in the church), Two Picnic Areas, Grills, Two Playgrounds, Two Observation Decks, Stocked Fishing Pond (catch and release only), Camping By Permission, Water Available.
+Facilities: Pavillion located in the campground which includes mens and womens restrooms with showers.
+Two Picnic Areas, Grills, Two Playgrounds, Two Observation Decks, Stocked Fishing Pond (catch and release only), Camping By Permission, Water Available.
 Nearest Gas and Food Available at Mountain Creek Parkway and New Clark Road (about one mile).

 All riders must have a waiver form on file.
-Forms are available at trail head or in the section below.
-Forms are good for current calendar year and must be filled out again after December 31, 2016.
-Please place filled in waiver forms in the mailbox on the kiosk at the trail head.
+Electronic forms available to E-Sign using QR Reader with any smartphone can be found at the trail head OR there is a link below to electronic version of the waiver as well, just fill one out before you ride please!
+Forms are good for current calendar year and must be filled out again after December 31, 2019.